taux1c/onlyfans-scraper/README.md

-If you're too lazy to read the rest of this someone doen you a favor and made a youtube video. https://www.youtube.com/watch?v=wmC9HOeswvw
+If you're too lazy to read the rest of this someone done you a favor and made a youtube video. https://www.youtube.com/watch?v=wmC9HOeswvw